-Sprained ankle treatment exercises are necessary to facilitate quick recovery and to:
+Sprained ankle treatment and exercises are necessary to facilitate quick recovery and to:

 A chronic ankle sprain can happen when people avoid undergoing acute ankle sprain treatment.
-When you notice a persistent issue, like constant or even increasing pain and swelling, and you still continue to postpone seeing a professional about it, you are at risk of further injuring the ankle.
+When you notice persistent instability, constant or increasing pain and swelling, and you still continue to postpone seeing a professional about it, you are at risk of further injuring the ankle.

 Chronic ankle sprain treatment is necessary for people who have developed problems like joint instability, reduced range of motion, and constant pain.
 When the problem progresses to this stage, self-care is almost futile and a professional chronic sprained ankle treatment is necessary for a full recovery.

 A sprained ankle can occur in people of all ages, men and women.
-It can happen during a sports activity, as a result of a fall and uncomfortable pivoting, stepping, or landing on the foot, causing it to twist.
+It can happen during a sporting activity, as a result of a fall or uncomfortable pivoting, stepping, or landing on the foot, causing it to twist.
 It is also possible to sprain or tear your ankle ligaments while walking, be it because of an uneven surface, improper footwear, or awkward step.

 Mild sprains take between one week and a month to heal and can sometimes be treated by applying ice, keeping the leg elevated, and resting the injured foot (avoid stepping on it).
 When it comes to partial and complete ligament tears, it is highly improbable that the pain will go away on its own.
-To restore full functionality of the foot and to heal your ankle, consult with Vitalis Physiotherapy to receive the most adequate ankle sprain physiotherapy treatment.
+However to restore full functionality to the foot and to heal your ankle, consult with Vitalis Physiotherapy to receive the most update to date ankle sprain physiotherapy treatment.